6 Tips to Help your Dog with Separation Anxiety

 Initially, you can take your dog to this area as part of their training routine by luring them with a toy or treat.

 Over time, the dog should learn to lie on their mat after each exercise, play, and training session to either nap or play with their own toys.

 This is similar to a crate training routine, in which the mat or bed becomes the dog's bed or playpen.

 Aside from play, exercise, and training sessions, limit your dog's rewards (treats, toys, chews, affection, feeding toys) to this area, so they’re associated with relaxation and owner presence.

 Audible cues such as a radio or TV, odors such as aromatherapy candles or a piece of clothing with the owner's scent and a comfortable dog bed can help to promote a relaxed response.

-- Practice responding to simple commands.
+6. Practice responding to simple commands.

 For example, if your dog requests to go outside, the dog is given the command to "sit" before the door is opened, and once they comply, the door is opened.

 Could you already see some signs of separation anxiety in your Fluffy Friend?